manuel040192/react-typescript-single-and-multiple-option-selection/README.md

 if we haven't set a value yet.

 - "className={`${styles.options} ${isOpen ? styles.show : ""}`}>": If isOpen is true, we can use the show style, otherwise just do an empty style.

+- "type SelectOption" is a single option that has the typed properties label and value.

+- "SelectOption[]" is an array of different options.